|

 Instructions

-- Cover the bowl with plastic wrap and let it rise on the counter until double in size (6-12 hours depending on your home's conditions).
+4. Cover the bowl with plastic wrap and let it rise on the counter until double in size (6-12 hours depending on your home's conditions).
 At the end of this fermentation stage, you should see air bubbles forming, the dough should be jiggly, and if you poke your finger into the dough it should slowly rise back.
-During the poke test, if the dough bounces right back it is not ready for the next step.
-If it doesn't rise back at all, it has over-proofed.
-Bake it anyway or turn it into focaccia.
+(See full post for bulk fermentation tips.)

-- Turn your dough onto a sheet of parchment paper and gently score.
-You can make a pretty design, or simply rough cut it with a pair of scissors.
+9. Turn your dough onto a sheet of parchment paper and gently score.
 Wherever you score is where your bread will open when baking.

 Notes